-Job Interview Questions: 10 Things You Never Ask
+Job Interview Questions You Should Never Ask An Employer

 We've all been there.
 The job interview has just ended.
 The interviewer puts his pen down, looks you in the eye and asks: "Do you have any questions for us?"
 If you want to get the job, you've prepared some job questions before you ever arrived at the interview.
 If you don't want to get the job, then try a few of these questions.

 Don't ask these questions.
 You'll never get a job if you ask these.

 What does this company do?